Dorokhov/tensorflow-keras-malicious-requests-demo/README.md

 ![alt tag](assets/enable-label.jpg)

-Now, you should be able something like this:
+Now, you should be able to see visualisation of log request classification:

 ![alt tag](assets/tensorboard-demo.jpg)